02 education & research

 DEPARTMENT OF JUSTICE & HOME AFFAIRS, CANTON ZH

-Legislative project to reform the Cantonal Act on Fiscal Compensation.
+Legislative project to reform the Cantonal Act on Fiscal Equalisation.
 Economic modelling for the new regulation, preparation of governmental communiques / decrees, responses to formal requests from the Cantonal parliament.

 A future-proof Swiss healthcare system needs more evidence and transparency on outcomes and costs, more cross-sectoral, cross-regional collaboration across the entire treatment cycle, as well as “learning reimbursement systems”.